 There are two main types of tweens in Animate: Classic and Motion.
 Classic Tweens are used in most traditional video-based animations and Motion Tweens are used in interactive animations, like in games or motion graphics.

-With both Classic and Motion Tweens, you can add different types of transitions to intermediate frames, including position, rotation, scale, color, and filters.
+With both Classic and Motion Tweens, you can add different types of transitions to intermediate frames, including position, rotation, scale, colour and filters.
 Then modify your transitions with Easing, which modifies how the motion or action is performed.

 Watch how to use Classic Tween in Adobe Animate

 Learn more about creating a Motion Tween animation